 - Through the Political Communication seminars you can benefit from a truly unique opportunity to meet with top practitioners in the profession to informally discuss the practical aspects of political communication as well as career options.

 - The programme is an excellent preparation for doctoral work, and is eligible for the ESRC 1+3 scheme.

-- Research methods courses are delivered through the College of Social Sciences’ Graduate School.
-They are taught by staff with specialist expertise in quantitative and qualitative research methods.
+- Research methods courses are are taught by staff with specialist expertise in quantitative and qualitative research methods.

 - The programme covers the same topics as the MSc in Political Communication but has been tailored to provide appropriate training for those who are intending to pursue doctoral studies or research-intensive careers.

-You will take 4 core and 2 optional courses.
-You will also write a dissertation on a political communication topic of your choice, under the guidance of personal supervision by a specialist member of staff.
+You will take five core courses and one optional course.
+You will also write a dissertation on a topic of your choice, under the supervision of a specialist member of staff.